PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

  [/Debug] [/WO:False]
 ```

-InputFilePath is a path to the UIMF file to process
+InputFilePath is a path to the UIMF file to process.
+Wildcards are also supported, for example *.uimf

 Use `/O` to specify the output file path
 By default the output file will be named InputFileName_new.uimf